Flick-Picker/full-stack/pull_request_template.md

 Please include a small summary of the change (nothing too in-depth as the attached ticket should have more detail)

 ## Type of change
 Delete options that are not relevant.
-Can be an unnessessary section
+Can be an unnecessary section

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)